Mission - 7460 Hurd Street

 • Are we able to get a copy of all criminal history of the patrons on site?

-Shayne asked about 3 years ago
+Shayne asked over 3 years ago

 The offers of tenancy are made following meetings held by BC Housing’s coordinated access team where agencies representing MCSS, BC Housing, Fraser Health have assessed the applicants for suitability.
 Suitability considers vulnerability in the community, neighbourhood considerations, accessibility to services, the housing operators experience and mandates - all in the interest of creating a balanced mix tenancy that will support successful operation and tenancies.